• Home

 • ½ teaspoon black pepper

-• 2.8 oz crispy fried onions such as French's brand. also known as French Fried Onions.
+• 2.8 oz crispy fried onions (optional but not necessary: toast them.
+See recipe notes) such as French's brand. also known as French Fried Onions.
 Usually located in the salad topping section or canned vegetable isle of the grocery store.

 Instructions